-I’m proud to be a bad poet… always quick ramblings triggered by a birthday that needs a card, or in this case a friend’s poem about a toaster.
-Oh, and by a question which was one I happened to ask our local group of muses.
+I’m proud to be a bad poet… always quick ramblings triggered by a birthday that needs a card or a question which was one I happened to ask our local group of muses.
 (Which means our local group of eclectic, funny, diverse, very interesting people with creative thinking and doing or sometimes not getting around to it, as our bond)

 Here was the question prior to a get together at Red Beard Coffee (that’s important to know.. you’ll see): Anyone want to bring a demo/piece/tool/ quirk of their current favourite creative expression?… a trigger line for us to write a poem, a tool that you seem to constantly be using, a painting technique, a way you made toast when the toaster died?

 But back to poetry…it just hasn’t become a place that I spend time connecting words into rhythm and magic.
 Even with bad poetry, though, if I’m looking to figure something out, it (like all creative expressions) will always reveal something worth knowing….

 Odd insights, strange stories; all day are told

 A little hard, then, for others to find

 Like the tree that falls in the forest, does sound exist if no one heard?

 I’m entertained all day… and I want to end this line, (cuz it almost rhymes) with Red Beard.